 All of this is important because trout don’t hold in every water type.
 And wherever they’re holding they’re not always feeding.
 A certain percentage of the river is unproductive, and of course, that varies with different seasons and conditions.

 Watch for the main flow.
 In every piece of water, determine the primary stem of current running downstream, then pick out the side flows.
-See how they have their own branches that diverge and later combine with each other.
-Find those points of diversion and conversion, and you’ll often find a trout or two as well.
+See how they have their own branches that diverge and later merge again.
+Focus on those points of diversion and convergence, and you’ll often find a trout or two.

 Fly fishing, at it’s best, is about teaching yourself.
-Or really, it’s about giving yourself a chance to learn these things.
-Fill your head with ideas, and then go out to the river to explore them.
-Grow that knowledge into something you build upon, something that eventually feels familiar and natural.
+More accurately, it’s about giving yourself a chance to learn these things.
+So fill your head with ideas, and then go out to the river to explore them.
+Grow that knowledge into something you can build upon, something that eventually feels familiar and natural.
+And then get after it.

 Fish hard, friends.